In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Method

 \subsection{A new dataset for identifying impact-revealing citation contexts}

 To construct a new dataset for classifying citation contexts as ``impact-revealing'' or not, we start by building on the PST-Bench dataset~\cite{zhang2024pst}, which focuses on positive influence through ``inspiration'' and ``motivation''.
-We augment this by first manually crafting textual patterns for both confirmation and correction intents, and use GPT-4 to generate variations.
-After crawling 200k random citation contexts (from the Semantic Scholar Academic Graph (S2AG)\footnote{\url{https://www.semanticscholar.org/product/api}}) and checking if they match any of the textual patterns, we randomly sample 2k instances of impact-revealing contexts (50\% for confirmation and correction citations each).
+We select 1k impact-revealing citations from PST-Bench.
+Next, we augment this by first manually crafting textual patterns for both confirmation and correction intents, and use GPT-4 to generate variations.
+After crawling 200k random citation contexts (from the Semantic Scholar Academic Graph (S2AG)\footnote{\url{https://www.semanticscholar.org/product/api}}) and checking if they match any of the textual patterns, we randomly sample 1k instances of impact-revealing contexts (a total of 2k impact-revealing with the original selection from PST-Bench, covering both confirmatory and correct citations).
 Additionally, we sample 2k non-impact-revealing citations (``other'') directly from the PST-Bench dataset (references that were \textit{not} annotated as influential).
 We also ensure none of these match any of our impact-revealing citation patterns.
 This results in a balanced 4k citation context dataset, which we release alongside this work.
+To validate the quality of our automatically collected impact-revealing examples, we manually reviewed a random sample of 100 instances and found that 90\% were correctly labeled.
+The remaining 10\% consisted of edge cases where surface patterns, such as the phrase ``motivated by'' (e.g., Voters are motivated by partisan social identities...
+(Greene 2004)), appeared to indicate impact but did not actually reflect the citation’s true intent.
 Details on the construction and textual patterns are in Appendix~\ref{gt}.